 What does a hair peptide serum do?

-Hair peptide serum supports scalp health and may help improve hair strength by delivering amino acid-based compounds that interact with hair follicles.
+Hair peptide serum supports scalp health and may improve hair strength.
+It delivers amino acid-based compounds that interact with hair follicles.

 How often should it be used?

-Usage depends on the formulation, but many serums are applied once daily or a few times per week on a clean scalp.
+Usage depends on the formulation.
+Many serums are applied once daily or a few times per week on a clean scalp.

 Can it be used with other hair products?

-Yes, peptide serums are often used alongside shampoos, conditioners, and other treatments as part of a broader hair care routine.
+Yes, peptide serums can be combined with shampoos, conditioners, and other treatments.
+They are typically part of a broader hair care routine.

 Is it suitable for all hair types?

-Most peptide serums are designed for a wide range of hair types, including straight, wavy, curly, and coily hair.
+Most peptide serums are designed for various hair types.
+This includes straight, wavy, curly, and coily hair.

 How long does it take to see changes?